Salami, Iran

-Salami (سلامی) (Note: Also romanized as Salāmey, Salamī, and Salāmī; also known as Salmān) is a city in, and the capital of, Salami District of Khaf County, Razavi Khorasan province, Iran.
+Salami (سلامی) (Note: Also romanized as Salāmey, Salamī, and Salāmī; also known as Salmān) is a city in, and the capital of, Salami District in Khaf County, Razavi Khorasan province, Iran.
 It also serves as the administrative center for Salami Rural District.
+The village of Salami was converted to a city in 2004.
 It is one of the larger cities of the county, at a distance of 90km from Torbat-e Heydarieh and 25km from Khaf.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 6,056 in 1,341 households.
 The following census in 2011 counted 6,581 people in 1,607 households.
 The 2016 census measured the population of the city as 7,555 people in 1,951 households.